2 Minute Instant Pot Hard Boiled Eggs

 - Add one cup of water to the pot.

-- Place the eggs carefull on the trivet and lock on the lid.
+- Place the eggs carefully on the trivet and lock on the lid.

 - Press “pressure cook” and make sure the setting is for “high.”

-- Use tongs to place the eggs in a bowl filled with ice water to cool the eggs.
+- Carefully remove the lid.
+Use tongs to place the eggs in a bowl filled with ice water to cool the eggs.

 - Then, pour off the water and refrigerate the eggs for up to a week.